 Should I try the ketogenic diet?

 The ketogenic diet is an extreme type of diet and as with all things extreme, it may not be for everyone.
 Even in the case where a ketogenic diet is prescribed as an epilepsy treatment, the diet is individually tailored by a nutritionist and dietician and ketone bodies in the bloodstream are constantly monitored by physicians.
 Besides this, you need to find alternative sources of fiber, vitamins, and minerals that are important for overall health and functioning.
 The ketogenic diet is very low in these key nutrients and can easily lead to other health problems if not carefully designed.
-If you are interested in trying to lose weight with this type diet, you may want to ask your doctor to suggest the best diet plan for you to follow.
+If you are interested in trying to lose weight with this type of diet, you may want to ask your doctor to suggest the best diet plan for you to follow.
+Also, maintaining a proper ratio of macros is extremely important on a ketogenic diet, so you can use Bioketo keto macro calculator to make this task a bit easier for yourself.”

 Ketogenic diet alternatives